 - Celebrate your success and continue to pursue ongoing adherence to Standards of Excellence

-- Send formal letter and certificate of accreditation via U.S. mail
+- Send formal determination letter and certificate of accreditation via U.S. mail

 - The CMS regional office notifies the accredited organization directly regarding Medicare certification